raffibaihaqy/menu_restaurant_demo/README.md

 # menu_restaurant_demo

-Clone it to xampp/lampp folder, or the data won't show
+1. Clone it to xampp/lampp folder
+2. Run apache server
+3. open it to url